An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Application: the Crofton formula

-\begin{rem} By a simple calculation and (\ref{constraint1}), we observe that $i.e.$ the horizontally unit-speed vector field $U$ along the line have the same vector-value when being evaluated at the based point $B$ and at the intersection $q=\mathbb{X}(u,v)$. \end{rem}
+\begin{Remark} By a simple calculation and \eqref{constraint1}, we observe that i.e., the horizontally unit-speed vector f\/ield $U$ along the line have the same vector-value wherever being evaluated at the based point $B$ or at the intersection $q=\mathbb{X}(u,v)$. \end{Remark}

 Actually, the coordinates $(u,v)$ determine where the intersections should be located on the surface, and the angle $\theta$ decides how those lines penetrate through the surface.
-Thus, instead of using $(p,\theta,t)$ as the coordinates for the configuration space, we can also adopt the triple $\{(u,v,\theta)\in\Omega\times S^1\}$ as the coordinates.
+Thus, instead of using $(p,\theta,t)$ as the coordinates for the conf\/iguration space, we can also take the triple $\{(u,v,\theta)\in\Omega\times S^1\}$ as the coordinates.
 Since the intersection $q$ is not only on the line but on the surface, we can derive the change of the coordinates for those coordinates.